PA-QC/CrackGamesInc-CGI-/README.md

   -----------------------------------------
 # CrackGamesInc-CGI

 All licenses reserved to CrackGamesInc

-Instalation and User use guide
+Installation and User Guide

 Open CGI.py